-Students can apply to take online courses by filling out the appropriate application on the SelfServe website (go to selfserve.nobts.edu then click "Apply").
+Students can apply for taking online courses by filling out the appropriate application on the SelfServe website (go to selfserve.nobts.edu then click "Apply").
 Registration for online courses can be done online through the SelfServe site as well.
-Online courses can be taken on a non-credit basis or for academic credit (either degree-seeking or nondegree).

 Tuition and Fees